 Building a Healthy Soil

 The key to success in building a healthy soil is effective management of the soil organic matter.
-As discussed earlier, the organic matter is made up of three parts: active, moderately stable and very stable.
+The organic matter is made up of three parts: active, moderately stable and very stable.
 The active portion is the part that management can have the most influence on.
 The organic matter pool continually experiences gains and losses.
 If the addition of organic material to the soil exceeds the losses, organic matter levels increase; if the losses exceed the gains, organic matter levels will decrease.
-Table 8-5, Effects of Different Management Practices on Gains and Losses of Organic Matter, lists a number of practices and their effect on soil organic matter.

 It is important to keep in mind that soil and its management are part of the overall crop production system.
 Soil is also a central part of the agricultural ecosystem.
 Changes made in the crop production system over the years have far-reaching effects on all other systems.
 When taking steps to improve soil quality, think about the changes being made and how they may affect other components of the crop production system.

 The addition of organic residues is the only sure way to increase soil organic matter levels.
 Soils that are well aerated, such as sands, break down residues quickly, making it more difficult to build soil organic matter (SOM) levels.
 Soils with higher clay contents break down residues more slowly, requiring less organic residues to maintain or increase the SOM level.